julelang/manual/src/api/runtime-api/async-runtime.md

 	__jule_AsyncRet x + y;
 }
 ```
 Alright, this is not a real "async" example, but it is sufficient to understand the concept.
 This is the code for a simple division function that checks for division by zero.
-As shown, `__jule_AsyncAwait` is used to wait for the async `checkdiv` function, which is equivalent to the Jule's `await` keyword.
+As shown, `__jule_AsyncAwait` is used to wait for the async `checkdiv` function, which is equivalent to Jule's `await` keyword.
 Both functions use `__jule_AsyncRet`.
 Although `checkdiv` does not actually return a value, you might think this is optional, but it is in fact mandatory.

 For C++ interoperability, Jule async functions are lowered to C++20 coroutines at the code-generation level.
 As a result, the generated C++ code relies on standard coroutine state machinery.